pratikjagrut/blog/content/resume/index.md

 ### Community contribution

 * Speaker at Paris Open source summit 2019,
-* Speaker Kubernetes and Cloud native Bangalore meetup.
+* Speaker Kubernetes and Cloud-native Bangalore meetup.
 * Member of the organizing committee of DevConf INDIA 2018.

 ---